 In some vehicles, the bearing in the upper strut mount also serves as the steering pivot.
 This means that when it fails, the steering movement’s smoothness and response time may be affected.
 This could lead to steering issues, as the steering and suspension systems are interlinked.

 Because most strut mounts are made of metal, they can easily succumb to corrosion when exposed to moisture and particularly road salt.

 If the rubber inside the mount has cracked or disintegrated in any way, it’s time for a strut mount replacement.
 Keep an eye out for this symptom when you visually inspect your suspension system.

 The strut mount is supposed to help cushion the impact of road bumps on the car.
 If it malfunctions, it could loosen and fail to keep the strut in place.

 This could result in abnormal vehicle bounce and excessive movement while driving.

-If you notice your vehicle’s struts are wearing out faster than they should, a failed strut mount may be the culprit.
-A perfectly working mount should handle the weight of the vehicle and keep everything in place.
+A perfectly working strut mount should handle the weight of the vehicle and keep everything in place.
 A failed one can’t, causing the strut to fall out and knock against other components within the suspension.
 This can lead to premature wear and costly repairs.

 What Causes Strut Mounts to Go Bad?